How is the real estate market doing in Valparaiso, IL?

 Are home values in Valparaiso, IL going up or down and by how much?

-On average, sold home prices in Valparaiso, IL have appreciated (risen) 118.75% when comparing December 2021 to December 2020 (year over year).
-On average, sold home prices in Valparaiso, IL have appreciated (risen) 52499900% when comparing December 2021 to November 2021 (month over month).
+On average, sold home prices in Valparaiso, IL have depreciated (fallen) -100% when comparing September 2023 to September 2022 (year over year).
+On average, sold home prices in Valparaiso, IL have depreciated (fallen) -100% when comparing September 2023 to August 2023 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.

 Median List Prices and Sold Prices for Valparaiso, IL